-This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients.
-For extra flavor, feel free to sauté 2 cloves minced garlic in the butter along with the black pepper.
+This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients!
+Feel free to double the recipe if you would like to use a standard-size package of pasta.

 - Cook the pasta.
 In a large stockpot of generously-salted water, boil your pasta according to package instructions until it just barely al dente.
 (Try to avoid overcooking the pasta.)

 - Grate the cheese.
 While the pasta water comes to a boil, finely-grate the cheese by hand.

 - Reserve some of the starchy pasta water.
 Once the pasta is about 1 minute away from being al dente, carefully scoop out 2 cups of the starchy boiling pasta water and transfer the water into a separate heat-proof container.
 Set aside.